 7 Exploration Skills

 By emphasizing these skills to your supervisee, you can help them more efficiently explore the dimensions of a client's situation.

-Step # 4 -
+♦ Step # 4 - Creating Contracts

 In addition to preparation, beginning and exploration, a fourth phase in the basics of therapist-client relationships that I cover with my supervisee is creating contracts.
 Creating contracts involves reflecting an issue, clarifying issues for work, and establishing goals.

 Two Steps to Creating a Contract